virtualsecureplatform/TFHEpp/README.md

 Instead of FFTW3 API, I also added native API version.
 This will be enabled if `-DUSE_FFTW3` is not specified with `-DUSE_MKL`.

 ## concrete-fft
-concrete-fft is the pure rust FFT library developed by Zama.ai.
+concrete-fft is the pure Rust FFT library developed by Zama.ai.
 This can be enabled by `-DUSE_CONCRETE_FFT`.

 ## spqliox_aarch64
 spqliox_aarch64 is the FFT library for aarch64 forked from SPQLIOS.